gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-source-plugin.md

 ### Optimize remote images

 Each node of post data has an `imgUrl` field with the URL of an image on Unsplash.
 You could use that URL to load images on your site, but they will be large and take a long time to load.
-You can optimize the images with your source plugin so that a site using your plugin already has data for `gatsby-image` ready to go!
+You can optimize the images with your source plugin so that a site using your plugin already has data for `gatsby-plugin-image` ready to go!

-You can read about [how to use Gatsby Image to prevent image bloat](/docs/how-to/images-and-media/using-gatsby-image/) if you are unfamiliar with it.
+You can read about [how to use the Gatsby Image plugin](/docs/how-to/images-and-media/using-gatsby-plugin-image/) if you are unfamiliar with it.

 #### Create remote file node from a URL

 To create optimized images from URLs, `File` nodes for image files need to be added to your site's data.
-Then, you can install `gatsby-plugin-sharp` and `gatsby-transformer-sharp` which will automatically find image files and add the data needed for `gatsby-image`.
+Then, you can install `gatsby-plugin-sharp` and `gatsby-transformer-sharp` which will automatically find image files and add the data needed for `gatsby-plugin-image`.

 Start by installing `gatsby-source-filesystem` in the `source-plugin` project: